AVR-biosecurity-bioinformatics/freyr/docs/nanopore_tutorial.md

 ### Optional: Running a test dataset

-`freyr` comes packaged with a small test dataset that can be used to quickly check that the pipeline is working as expected and get you familiar with pipeline outputs.
+`freyr` comes packaged with a small (Illumina) test dataset that can be used to quickly check that the pipeline is working as expected and get you familiar with pipeline outputs.
 Typically, this should take only 5-10 minutes if the BASC job queue isn't full, and is most easily done in an interactive shell.
 To run `freyr` on this dataset, use the following commands:

 ```
 ## run these inside your cloned directory (ie. $working_dir)